sparklemotion/nokogiri/CONTRIBUTING.md

 We use `rdoc` to build Nokogiri's documentation.
 Run `rake rdoc` to build into the `./html` directory, and see the rdoc tasks in [rakelib/rdoc.rake](rakelib/rdoc.rake).

-Previously we made some effort to move towards `yard` but that work was stopped (and the decision record can be found at [RFC: convert to use `yard` for documentation · Issue #1996 · sparklemotion/nokogiri](https://github.com/sparklemotion/nokogiri/issues/1996)).
+Previously we made some effort to move towards `yard` but that work was stopped (and the decision record can be found at [RFC: convert to use `yard` for documentation](https://github.com/sparklemotion/nokogiri/issues/1996)).

 I would prefer docstrings to be in `RDoc::Markup` format, though simple docstrings may be in Markdown (using `:markup: markdown`).